Icenium/bond-content/quick-start-nativescript/1-build-photo-album.md

 This process is known as LiveSync, and it makes updating your apps as easy as a quick tap.
 Now that you have an app, and can test it on your device, let's fill the ListView with items.

-#### Fill a ListView with images, respond to events and put some style
+### Step 4.
+Fill a ListView with images, respond to events and put some style

 Let’s first fill our ListView with items.
 For our demo purposes, we will add a few images to the project and will set them to be the items source of the ListView.
 The items source definition will be created in a view-model file and will be then consumed by the ListView from the main js/xml files.